Chloe Lincoln

 Chloe Belle Lincoln (born 4 January 2005) is an Australian professional soccer player who plays as a goalkeeper for A-League Women club Brisbane Roar and the Australia national team.
 She previously played for Canberra United and Western United.

 Early life

 Lincoln was born in 2005, in Armidale, northern New South Wales.
 She was raised with two siblings by their parents, Jason and Alyssa Lincoln.
-She attended St Mary's Primary School and then O'Connor Catholic College for secondary education.
+She attended The Armidale School Junior School, St Mary's Primary School and then O'Connor Catholic College for secondary education.

 As a junior, Lincoln began playing soccer at the age of five for The Armidale School, Northern Inland Football (2013: under-9s, 2016: under-12s).
 She also played for Newcastle Jets Academy juniors.

-Youth career

 As a youth Lincoln joined Sydney University and then Football NSW Institute (2020) in the National Premier Leagues NSW Women's, before joining Canberra United Academy (2020–2021).

 Club career

 Canberra United

 A product of the Canberra United Academy program, Lincoln joined Canberra United for the 2021–22 A-League Women season as scholarship player before being elevated to the senior playing group partway through the season.
 She had played 20 games for the academy by mid-2022.

 Lincoln made her Canberra United seniors debut at 17 years of age as a 73rd-minute substitute against Perth Glory on 5 February 2022 after starting goalkeeper Keeley Richards had a knee injury.
 Her first starting appearance for Canberra United was against Wellington Phoenix a week later.

 Lincoln was given a red card and sent off for the first time in her career in the 50th minute of Canberra United's 2–0 loss to Melbourne Victory on 16 December 2023.
 Anna Harrington for Australian Associated Press (AAP) observed, "[Lincoln] was rounded by Rachel Lowe and needlessly brought down the Victory playmaker just outside the 18-yard box."

 On 31 May 2024, Lincoln confirmed her departure from Canberra United.
 Over her 39 matches for Canberra, from 2021-22 to 2023-24, she kept 9 clean sheets.